CSCI1090-S24/ps1/README.md

 3. Launch GitHub Desktop.
 When you do this, it might ask you if you want to move it to a more appropriate location (e.g., Applications or Programs).
 You should agree to this, but remember where it is getting moved to so you can find it easily later!
 I suggest making a shortcut or alias on your Desktop.
 4. Since you have already created a GitHub account in the first part of this problem set, you should sign in to GitHub.com when prompted, and authorize GitHub Desktop to access your GitHub Files.

-## Part 4: Clone this repository to your own machine
+## Part 4: Clone your copy of the repository to your own machine
 This might be the trickiest part for many people.

-You are now going to use GitHub Desktop to make a copy of this repository on your own computer.
+You are now going to use GitHub Desktop to make a copy of `ps1-yourusername` on your own computer.
 It will just look like a normal folder on your computer, but it will actually be connected to your copy of this repository on the internet on GitHub.
 You can add files and change files in that folder, and then you will use GitHub Desktop to make those changes to your repository on GitHub.
 The repository on GitHub is what the TAs and I will grade, rather than a submission on Canvas.

 1. Launch GitHub Desktop if you closed it before.
 If you have not already logged in and authorized it to access your GitHub account, follow the instructions it provides to do so now.